There is no reason why Muslims should kill and eat animals today.

-We have many cruelty free alternatives to meat which are far more sustainable, environmentally friendly, extremely tasty and much healthier.
+We have many cruelty-free alternatives to meat that are far more sustainable, environmentally friendly, extremely tasty, and much healthier.

-However let me put this question out there: Is it tenable Islam would sanction behaviour that would accelerate destruction?
+However, let me put this question out there: Is it tenable that Islam would sanction behaviour that would accelerate destruction?
 Surely, it would incline towards innovative solutions to alleviate suffering.

 When you juxtapose the above reasons with any limited benefits of killing animals, even the staunchest critic will acknowledge that on principle alone, not doing so today is far more beneficial.

 Islamic Law Demands Excellence